Search for Malaysia Airlines Flight 370: Bathymetric survey (May–December 2014)

 Data obtained from the baseline bathymetric survey (coloured) contrasted with previously available satellite data (grey).

 During a tripartite meeting with officials from Australia, Malaysia, and China on 5 May, Australian Deputy Prime Minister Warren Truss announced that a "detailed oceanographic mapping of the search area" would be conducted to "be able to undertake [the next phase of the] search effectively and safely".
-It was necessary both for planning the next phase of the search and because equipment used for the next phase would need to operate close to the seafloor (about 100 m or 300 ft).
-The bathymetric survey was made at a resolution of 100 m per pixel, which is substantially higher than previous measurements of the seafloor in this area made by satellites and a few passing ships which had their sonar turned on.
+It was necessary both for planning the next phase of the search and because equipment used for the next phase would need to operate close to the seafloor (about 100 m).
+The bathymetric survey was made at a resolution of 100 metres per pixel, which is substantially higher than previous measurements of the seafloor in this area made by satellites and a few passing ships which had their sonar turned on.